 “Don’t listen to such trash,” said the clock on the right.
 “You’ve only got to take one tick at a time.
 There, now, isn’t that better?
 Now, take another tick.
 And one more.
 Easy now.
 Again.
 Isn’t that better?”

 “Is that all?” asked the new clock.
 “That’s easy.
 OK.
 Here I go!”
-And it started bravely once again - one tick at time.
-At the end of the year it had made thirty-three million ticks with not one problem.
+And it started bravely once again - one tick at a time.
+At the end of the year, it had made thirty-three million ticks with not one problem.

 We do not need to worry about the next hour or day or week.
-Our Lord simply asks that we trust Him moment by moment - like the clock: one tick at a time.
+Our Lord asks that we trust Him moment by moment - like a clock: one tick at a time.

 Dwight Eisenhower once said, “We need to do things that are important, not urgent.
 Life can be simple.”

 Prayer: Help us, Father, to carefully separate the “need to dos” from the “want to dos” and live God-guided lives.
+Guide us step by step.
 In Jesus’ Name, Amen.

-Scripture for Today: Psalm 119:130b it gives understanding to the simple.
+Scripture For Today: It gives understanding to the simple.
+Psalm 119:130b